 - 4 Olives - halved

-- Rolls the pizza dough out and cut in to a Christmas tree shape.
+- Roll out 200 g Ready rolled pizza dough and cut in to a Christmas tree shape.

-- Put in the oven at 180°C for 12-15 minutes, until the base has cooked and serve.
+- Put into the oven for 12-15 minutes, until the base has cooked and serve.

 - Don't throw away the leftover dough.
 Either roll it out to make another Christmas tree, or make our Christmas tree dough balls.